Terminated Merchant Accounts, also known as:

 likely that the account will be terminated.
 A TMF merchant account also

-known as a terminated merchant facility is the worst thing that can happen
+known as a terminated merchant file is the worst thing that can happen

 to your business.
 If your merchant account comes under a “TMF”